fanglab/nanodisco/docs/detailed_tutorial_content.rst

 .. _detailed-tutorial-content:

-We highly recommend users to consult the :ref:`Tool showcase <tool-showcase>` before proceeding.
+We recommend users to first try the :ref:`Tool showcase <tool-showcase>` before this detailed tutorial.
 To demonstrate the toolbox applications and facilitate further understanding of the methods, we provide more detailed examples for the analysis of two datasets presented in the preprint.
 These datasets can be downloaded with the following commands from within a nanodisco container: ``get_data_bacteria`` and ``get_data_microbiome``.

 .. _generate_differences: